I love discovering and sharing DIY beauty tips, especially all-natural solutions that you can easily make at home.

 Mung bean is also known as green bean, green gram or mung dal.
-It is a lentil that is popular in Asian and Indian cooking to make soup, noodles, or curry.
-In Chinese Medicine, mung beans are described as a nutritious food and medicine for the body.
-It is also a great detox food that helps clear heat and toxins from the body, thereby helping treat acne and promote clear skin from within.
+It is a lentil that is popular in Asian cooking to make soup, noodles, or curry.
+In Chinese medicine, mung beans are described as nutritious food and medicine for the body.
+It is also a great detox food that helps clear heat and toxins from the body, thereby helping treat acne and promoting clear skin from within.

 1. Mung Bean Face Mask for Acne